 - Is using drugs or alcohol when they are upset.

-- Has previously tried to kill themself, or has planned for a while about how to die without being saved.
+- Has previously attempted suicide, or has planned for a while about how to die without being saved.

-- Has a relative or friend who tried to kill themself.
+- Has a relative or friend who attempted suicide.

 Where can I get help?